theyosh/TerrariumPI/docs/_tabs/setup.md

 : The name of the relay.
 Use an easy to remember name.

 Wattage
-: The ammount of power that is used when on or at full power (dimmer)
+: The amount of power that is used when on or at full power (dimmer)

 Water flow
-: The ammount of water that is used when on or at full power (dimmer) in Liter/Gallon per minute
+: The amount of water that is used when on or at full power (dimmer) in Liter/Gallon per minute

 Current
 : The current state of the relay.
 Value 0 is off, 100 is full on, or a value between 0 - 100 (dimmer)